CoderDojo-Content/Advanced-Unity/en/MakingMenus.md

 7. Now create an empty object and name it "buttonController".
 Attach the script you just created to it.

 8. Go to the **Inspector** for your "play" button and find the "Button (Script)" property.
 Drag the "buttonController" object from the **Hierarchy** to the bottom left box in the **On Click ()** property.
-Where it says **No Function**, click the frop down and select *buttonController*, then select *nextScene(string)*.
+Where it says **No Function**, click the drop down and select the script you created earlier, then select *nextScene(string)*.
 Finally, write the name of the scene you want to switch to in the bottom right box.
 It should look like this if youve done it correctly:

     ![](/assets/onclick.png)